-2.12 The data on deciding planning applications shows that the Council functions efficiently.
+2.13 The data on deciding planning applications shows that the Council functions efficiently.
 This has been confirmed by the general feedback from agents and developers.
-Table 2 below indicates that from January 2020 to June 2021 100% of major applications were determined in time.
-Although a dip in the number of minor and other applications can be seen between Q1 and Q2 2020, falling from 75% to 56%.
-The data for Q3 and Q4 2020 and Q1 2021 demonstrates that this dip has been correct, with the number of applications determined in time rising back to 75%.
+Table 2 below indicates that from January 2020 to June 2022 100% of major applications were consistently determined in time.
+Although a dip in the number of minor and other applications can be seen between Q1 and Q2 2020, falling from 74% to 56%.
+The data from Q3 2020 to Q1 2022 demonstrates that this dip has been corrected, with the number of applications determined in time rising back to more than 80%.
 The speed of decision making is therefore typically very good and delays in the system are minimal.
 The dip in minor applications determined on time can be directly attributed to the impact of the Covid-19 pandemic and the lockdown restrictions, which caused a significant change in working practises across the country.
 The data demonstrates that the Development Management team has adapted to this challenge and the percentage of minor applications determined in time has returned to near pre-Covid levels.